2004, Inner Temple

 David acts for both employers and employees in high value and often high-profile disputes involving areas such as discrimination, whistleblowing, equal pay, employment status, employee competition/restrictive covenants and TUPE.

-David represents businesses, local authorities, schools, universities and police forces.
+David represents businesses, local authorities, the NHS, schools, universities and police forces.
 David regularly provides representation and employment advice directly to several employers.

 David is recognised by the Legal 500 as a Leading Junior in Employment on the Northern Circuit.
 In 2014 David attained a Masters' degree in Employment Law with Distinction from the University of Leicester.

 - In March 2021 David, instructed by Simpsons Solicitors, represented around 200 GMB Trade Union members at a four-day hearing and successfully argued that a quarterly bonus fell within the definition of ‘normal remuneration’ and should have been paid during annual leave taken under Regulation 13 of the Working Time Regulations 1998.
 The case involved detailed consideration of CJEU and domestic authority.

 - In February 2021 David successfully defended a global car rental business at a five-day hearing against allegations of unfair dismissal and race discrimination.
 The case involved an alleged breach of the employer's CCTV and data protection policy relating to the copying of CCTV footage.
 The Tribunal concluded that the claimant had lied about how he had obtained the CCTV footage, found the dismissal to be fair and dismissed the claimant's claims of race discrimination.

 - In December 2020 David successfully defended a national law firm at a Preliminary Hearing against a claim brought by a former solicitor.
 The claimant’s claims for constructive dismissal and discrimination were struck out due to limitation.